RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark

 The number of epochs for all models is $100$, except for AM-XL ($500$).
 We also employ learning rate scheduling, in particular, \texttt{MultiStepLR} \footnote{\href{https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.MultiStepLR}{https://pytorch.org/docs/stable/generated/torch.optim.lr\_scheduler.MultiStepLR}} with $\gamma = 0.1$ on epoch $80$ and $95$; for AM-XL, this applies on epoch $480$ and $495$.

+\paragraph{PPO for the AM} We follow other hyperparameters for REINFORCE baselines.
+We set the number of mini-epochs to $2$, mini-batch size to $512$, clip range to $0.2$, and entropy coefficient $c_2 = 0.01$.
+Interestingly, we found that normalizing the advantage as done in the Stable Baselines PPO2 implementation\footnote{\url{https://stable-baselines.readthedocs.io/en/master/modules/ppo2.html}} slightly hurt performance, so we set the normalize advantage parameter to \texttt{False}.
+We suspect this is because the NCO solvers are trained on \textit{multiple} problem instances, unlike the other RL applications that aim to learn a policy for a single MDP.

-\subsection{Sample Efficiency Experiments}
+\paragraph{Sample Efficiency Experiments}

-We keep the same hyperparameters as \cref{subsec:main-tables-appendix}, except for the number of epochs and scheduling.
+We keep the same hyperparameters as the \textit{mind your baseline}, experiments except for the number of epochs and scheduling.
 We consider $5$ independent runs that match the number of samples \textit{per step} (i.e., the batch size is exactly the same for all models after considering techniques such as the multistart and symmetric baselines).
 For AM Rollout, we employ half the batch size of other models since it requires double the number of evaluations due to its baseline.

-\subsection{Search Methods Experiments}
+\paragraph{Search Methods Experiments}

 For these experiments, we employ the same models trained in the in-distribution benchmark on $50$ nodes.
 For Active Search (AS), we run $200$ iterations for each instance and an augmentation size of $8$.
-The Adam optimizer is used with learning rate of $2.6 \times 10^{-4}$ and weight decay of $10^{-6}$.
-For Efficient Active Search, we benchmark EAS-Lay (with an added layer during the single-head computation, \texttt{LogitAttention} in our code) with the original hyperparameters proposed by \citet{hottung2021efficient}.
+The Adam optimizer is used with a learning rate of $2.6 \times 10^{-4}$ and weight decay of $10^{-6}$.
+For Efficient Active Search, we benchmark EAS-Lay (with an added layer during the single-head computation, \texttt{PointerAttention} in our code) with the original hyperparameters proposed by \citet{hottung2021efficient}.
 The learning rate is set to $0.0041$ and weight decay to $10^{-6}$.
 The search is restricted to $200$ iterations with dihedral augmentation of $8$ as well as imitation learning weight $\lambda = 0.013$.

 Testing is performed on $100$ instances on both TSP and CVRP for $N \in [200, 500, 1000]$, generated with the usual random seed for testing $1234$.